aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/matrix-manipulation-procedures.rst

 .. rubric:: Indicator conditions

-When you are using the CPLEX, GUROBI or ODH-CPLEX solver, you can declaratively specify indicator constraints through the ``IndicatorConstraint`` property of a constraint declaration (see :ref:`sec:var.constr.indicator`).
+When you are using the CPLEX, Gurobi or ODH-CPLEX solver, you can declaratively specify indicator constraints through the ``IndicatorConstraint`` property of a constraint declaration (see :ref:`sec:var.constr.indicator`).
 You can also set and delete indicator